jvick1/Intro_to_SOL/crowdfunding/README.md

   </div>);
 ```

-This should be what your code looks like now:
+This should be what your code looks like now, please note that line 64 has been updated from methods to rpc.
+Methods worked for this step but rpc fixed an error I got next section.
+So stick with RPC that one is better.
 ![image](https://github.com/jvick1/Intro_to_SOL/assets/32043066/7708d691-b71b-47fa-b191-e73162da1412)

 If you are getting an error like this do the following: